XD-OB/DSLR/README.md

 You explain to him that in order for your "muggle" tools to work, you need students data.
 Hesitantly, Professor McGonagall gives you a dusty spellbook.
 Fortunately for you, a simple "Digitalis!" and the book turned into a USB stick.

 ## Packages needed
-pip install numpy
+pip3 install numpy
-pip install pandas
+pip3 install pandas
-pip install matplotlib
+pip3 install matplotlib
+pip3 install seaborn

 ## Owners
 ### ** obelouch ** 1337